Innovative spray paint has made at-home paint projects more effortless than ever, but DIYers still have to wait for the paint to dry.

-Factors That Can Affect Paint Drying Time
+Factors That Can Affect Spray Paint Drying Time

 Remember that curing almost always takes longer than one would expect.
 Although just 30 minutes to a few hours is how long it takes for most types of paint to dry between coats, fully cured paint can take up to 60 days.